Optimal Vaccination Policy to Prevent Endemicity: A Stochastic Model: Public health applications

 Let $T_1$ and $T_2$ be the vaccination times in each group with expectations $m_1 = \E[T_1]$ and $m_2 = \E[T_2]$, and let $1/m$ be the per unit of time number of doses that can be allocated in the total population.
 Since the number of doses injected in group $\ell$ is $p_\ell / \E[T_\ell]$, the fact that the total number of doses injected in the population is $1/m$ adds the constraint that

 The set of all pairs $(m_1, m_2)$ verifying \eqref{eq:fixedDoses} for a given $m$ can now be parametrized by a single parameter $\beta$ as

-Under this parametrization, we can interpret $\beta$ as assessing the \emph{fairness} of the allocation in the sense that \begin{itemize} \item when $\beta=0$, all doses are allocated evenly across the two groups; \item when $\beta>0$ population 1 is favored and, if $\beta=\frac{1}{p_1}$ all the doses are allocated to population $1$; \item when $\beta<0$ population 2 is favored and, if $\beta=-\frac{1}{p_2}$, all the doses are allocated to population $2$. \end{itemize} We now choose a family of random variables $(T_1(\beta), T_2(\beta))$ such that $\E[T_\ell(\beta)] = m_\ell(\beta)$, which represent a possible allocation of the doses with fairness parameter $\beta$.
-We choose a natural family of such random variables, defined as
+Under this parametrization, we can interpret $\beta$ as assessing the \emph{fairness} of the allocation in the sense that \begin{itemize} \item when $\beta=0$, all doses are allocated evenly across the two groups; \item when $\beta>0$ population 1 is favored and if $\beta=\frac{1}{p_1}$ all the doses are allocated to population $1$; \item when $\beta<0$ population 2 is favored and if $\beta=-\frac{1}{p_2}$, all the doses are allocated to population $2$. \end{itemize}